sanjeevprd97/linkedin-clone/README.md

 * The user can add a profile picture during the signup process by providing a picture URL
 * Tech Stack used: JavaScript, Font-Awesome, Html and Css

-Description: Clean and Beautiful design with a focus on user experience, built using React Js, Firebase , Font awesome
+Description: Clean and Beautiful design with a focus on user experience.